 - The named organiser of the event and their contact details. - The date and timing of the event - The type of event you are planning - The number of people you expect to attend - Details of any special or unusual activities - The results of any risk assessments that you have carried out - If your event is open to the general public - If your event will take place on the highway - If your event will take place in a public area, such as a park, town centre or open space - If your event is in a private venue, but because of its size or type of activity planned, there may be some concern for the safety of those attending and those nearby - Availability of alcohol - If the event has been held in previous years.

-A template plan, and guidance to fill it in, can be found on www.lincolnshire.gov.uk/lincolnshire-prepared.
+A template plan, and guidance to fill it in, can be found here Event Management Plan Template - Lincolnshire Resilience Forum

 What happens next?